GREECE LATEST-EU's Dombrovskis says EFSM best for short-term Greek financing

 0655 - British finance minister George Osborne has ruled out any financial involvement in a fresh bailout for Greece after suggestions that a mechanism backed by the whole European Union could provide bridge financing for Athens.

 0548 - The junior partner in Greece’s ruling coalition will continue to support the government but there are limits to its support, a party spokeswoman says.
 The spokeswoman of the Independent Greeks Marina Chrysoveloni also rules out joining a coalition government with two opposition parties.
-(Compiled by Jeremy Gaunt/Ruth Pitchford)
+(Compiled by Jeremy Gaunt)